5 The First City

 The thermodynamic answer is clear enough.
 Many of the reactions that life depends on are spontaneous – they have negative \(\Delta G\) under environmental conditions.
 Hydrogen and CO\(_2\) “want” to become methane in the same way that a ball at the top of a hill “wants” to roll down.
 The free energy is there.

 But spontaneity says nothing about speed.
 A reaction can be thermodynamically favorable and yet proceed so slowly that it might as well not happen.
-Methane formation from CO\(_2\) and H\(_2\) at room temperature, without a catalyst, would take longer than the age of the universe to produce a detectable quantity.23 The energy is available.
+Methane formation from CO\(_2\) and H\(_2\) at room temperature, without a catalyst, would take longer than the age of the universe to produce a detectable quantity.29 The energy is available.
 The rate is not.

 This is why enzymes exist.
 They are the difference between a reaction that is possible in principle and a reaction that is fast enough to sustain a living cell.

-Catalysis happens at the active site – a pocket whose shape and charge complement the substrate.
-The enzyme accelerates the reaction by orienting reactive groups, stabilizing the transition state electrostatically, and in some cases physically straining the bonds that need to break.
-Many enzymes also require cofactors – metal ions (iron, zinc, molybdenum) or organic molecules (NAD\(^+\), FAD, coenzyme A) that participate directly in catalysis.
+Enzymes are protein catalysts that accelerate specific reactions by factors of 10\(^8\) to 10\(^{17}\) without being consumed and without altering the thermodynamics – an enzyme cannot make an unfavorable reaction favorable, it can only speed the approach to equilibrium.30 Catalysis happens at the active site, a pocket whose shape and charge complement the substrate, often assisted by cofactors – metal ions (iron, zinc, molybdenum) or organic molecules (NAD\(^+\), FAD, coenzyme A).
 The deep dependence of modern biochemistry on iron cofactors is likely a molecular fossil of life’s origin in an iron-rich, anoxic ocean.
-The details of active-site mechanisms, cofactor roles, and inhibition types are in Appendix A.
+Further details on active-site mechanisms and inhibition types are in Appendix A.

-The rate at which an enzyme works depends on substrate supply.
-Michaelis and Menten (1913) formalized the relationship:25 \(V = V_{\max}[\text{S}]/([\text{S}] + K_m)\), where \(V_{\max}\) is the maximum rate at full saturation and \(K_m\) is the substrate concentration at which the rate is half-maximal.
+How fast?
+That depends on substrate supply.
+Michaelis and Menten (1913) formalized the relationship:31 \(V = V_{\max}[\text{S}]/([\text{S}] + K_m)\), where \(V_{\max}\) is the maximum rate at full saturation and \(K_m\) is the substrate concentration at which the rate is half-maximal.

 At low substrate (\([\text{S}] \ll K_m\)), the rate scales linearly with supply – the enzyme has idle time between encounters.
 At high substrate (\([\text{S}] \gg K_m\)), the rate plateaus at \(V_{\max}\) – every enzyme molecule is busy.
 In a bacterial mat, substrate concentrations are set not by a lab technician but by the balance between production, consumption, and diffusion.
 An enzyme with \(K_m\) below the local substrate concentration runs near \(V_{\max}\); one with \(K_m\) above it tracks every fluctuation in supply.